Perimenopause: Common Symptoms and Natural Solutions

 Period Changes

 During perimenopause, your body is adjusting to hormonal changes.
 Changes in your menstrual cycle are normal during this time.
 You may experience shorter or longer periods than normal.
-You may experience heavier bleeding at times and less bleeding other times.
+You may experience heavier bleeding at times and less bleeding at other times.
 You may start skipping periods as well.

 While irregular periods and other period changes are normal signs of perimenopause, abnormal bleeding may also be a sign of a more serious medical problem.
 It is important to talk to your doctor to make sure that the changes you are experiencing are due to perimenopause.